opatiny/historical-weather-dashboard/README.md

 # historical-weather-dashboard

 Store the weather data in 4 cities in an InfluxDB database and show it in interactive graphs/tables.
+Show the current weather in four of these cities.

+This project is using Node-red